IPTC Proudly Celebrates Recognition of Its Members by URSI-Spain

 In the technical arena, he is an international benchmark in radar and radiofrequency technologies, directing strategic chairs with companies such as Indra and the Ministry of Defence.
 His career has been honored with distinctions such as the Crosses of Naval and Military Merit; furthermore, he was named Engineer of the Year in 2020 by the COIT, consolidating his legacy as one of the pillars of telecommunications engineering in Spain.

-Both honorees are also members of the Information Processing and Telecommunications Center (IPTC), R&D Centre of the Universidad Politécnica de Madrid (UPM) which has expressed great pride in their achievements, emphasizing their commitment to excellence, innovation, and the advancement of scientific knowledge.
+The three honorees are also members of the Information Processing and Telecommunications Center (IPTC), R&D Centre of the Universidad Politécnica de Madrid (UPM) which has expressed great pride in their achievements, emphasizing their commitment to excellence, innovation, and the advancement of scientific knowledge.

 Through this initiative, URSI-Spain reaffirms its commitment to recognizing excellence and preserving the legacy of those who have significantly contributed to the field, inspiring future generations of scientists.